devkmsg/Resume/resume.md

   * Develop templating system for building out Jenkins jobs
   * Installed and maintain Jenkins server for production deployments and verification
   * Responsible for Production and QA support of all JBoss, JRuby on Rails applications and all supporting application infrastructure
-  * Manage tasks and projects using kanban
+  * Manage tasks and projects using Kanban

 ### 38 Studios, LLC, Providence, RI
 *Developer of the much anticipated title, Kingdoms of Amalur: Reckoning, released February 2012 and the in development Project Copernicus*